watership-down/watership-down.github.io/src/_posts/2018-11-15-watership-mini-series.md

 ![A still from the upcoming mini series](/assets/img/posts/watership-tv-1.jpg)

 Watership Down returns this Christmas in a new 4-part mini-series, created by the BBC and Netflix.
-Each 50-minute episode follows one leg of the journey of the determined Hazel (James McAvoy) and insightful Fiver (Nicholas Holt), as they try to find and estiablish a home at the safe haven of Watership Down.
+Each 50-minute episode follows one leg of the journey of the determined Hazel (James McAvoy) and insightful Fiver (Nicholas Holt), as they try to find and establish a home at the safe haven of Watership Down.

 Richard Adams' best-selling book will be brought to life once again by an all-star cast also including Gemma Arterton, John Boyega, Olivia Colman, Sir Ben Kingsley, Daniel Kaluuya, Rosamund Pike, Peter Capaldi, Taron Egerton, Mackenzie Crook and more!